StrangeJay/DevOps_Project4/README.md

 ---
 ## Step3 - INSTALL EXPRESS AND SET UP ROUTES TO THE SERVER
 Express is a minimal and flexible Node.js web application framework that provides features for web and mobile applications.
 We will use Express to pass book information to and from our MongoDB database.
-We also will use [Mongoose](https://mongoosejs.com/) package which provides a straightforward, schema-based solution to model your application data.
+We also will use the [Mongoose](https://mongoosejs.com/) package which provides a straightforward, schema-based solution to model your application data.
 We will use Mongoose to establish a schema for the database to store data of our book register.

 > sudo npm install express mongoose

-- In ‘Books’ folder, create a folder named apps
+- In the ‘Books’ folder, create a folder named apps
 > mkdir apps && cd apps

 - Create a file named routes.js